-Last weekend I went to visit some family in Kingston, so I figured why not do a couple of reviews while I’m in town.
+Last weekend I went to#VisitKingston and see some family members, so I figured why not do a couple of reviews while I’m in town.
 It worked out really well, and I got to see a bunch of the city and enjoy some delicious eats at the same time.

 I hope to cover them all here for you, as well as a few tourist things that are options.
 When it comes to Travelling, it is so important to find somewhere with plenty of entertainment and things to do, as well as have a variety of dining choices so no one gets bored.
 Kingston really delivers on the food front, when I started doing my research I found so many options, and was super impressed with the amount of places that knew what the word Celiac means, as well as understood it to the fullest extent.

 One thing I do sadly regret is not stopping at The Big Apple located in Colborne, on my drive… I heard they have excellent pies and crumbles.
 Next time, thats for sure!

 So fast forward the two hour drive from Whitby, to Kingston.